 Outstanding Debt - 30%

-It’s a bit of a paradox, but the less debt you have, the greater your chances of getting credit.
-After all, the more you owe, the less likely you are to pay it all back.
-Something this will be referred to as your "credit utilization score."
-Ideally, you want to use less than 30% of your total available credit.
+Naturally, the less debt you have, the greater your chances are of securing credit.
+After all, the more you owe, the the more challenging it will be to pay it all back.
+You may hear this assessment referred to as your "credit utilization score."
+Of the open lines credit you do have (your current credit card, a student loan, etc.), ideally you want to use less than 30% of your total available credit.

 Length of Credit History - 14%

 Have you been a borrower for long time?
 A lengthy track record of responsible credit use is good for your credit rating, which is obviously much more difficult to gain when you're in your early twenties.
 This explains why older generations typically have the best credit scores.
 The frequency with which you use your cards also plays a role, so if you have a credit card, use it a little bit to show that you can manage your debt responsibly.

 Your age isn't the only years that matter.
 Having a long-term, well established credit history on each account can result in an excellent credit rating.
 However, if you open a bunch of new credit cards in a short amount of time, that lowers your overall FICO score.
 Lenders will have questions about your ability to repay the debt should you suddenly choose to max out all those cards.
 Also, and less commonly known, you also don't want to close any lines of credit right before applying for an auto loan.